Hansard Speaker Index - 30th Legislature

 629

-- Service interruptions and government campaign commitments,
+- And government campaign commitments,

 279